chris-ritsen/vim-autocorrect/README.md

 - Remove any autocorrection that results in a word that was unintended.
 - Remove any leading characters from the previous word due to a mistimed spacebar press, unless they are valid words or used as variable names.
-For example, "yto" might have been a misspelling of "toy" but it was actually a stray letter from a previous word prefixed to the word "to".
-The typo "atht" made by typing "at that" with a mistimed spacebar should not be corrected into "at" or "that".
+For example, `yto` might have been a misspelling of `toy` but it was actually a stray letter from a previous word prefixed to the word `to`.
+The typo `atht` made by typing `at that` with a mistimed spacebar should not be corrected into `at` or `that`.
 - Remove any typos that end up being programs, libraries, variables, names, nouns, brands, etc., but only when discovered.
-For example, the program named `mosquitto` should not be corrected to "mosquito".
+For example, the program named `mosquitto` should not be corrected to `mosquito`.
 - Review recently added typos and check for errors.
 Hastily adding them and assuming `spellsuggest` got it right isn't reliable.